 Prenatal Yoga is a great low-impact exercise that includes bends and stretches to benefit your body.
 Because your centre of gravity is shifted due to the baby weight in your second trimester and on, you should be careful to not fall over and to not overextend yourself.
 When getting up and changing position, do so slowly to avoid dizziness.
 In general, do as much as you feel comfortable with.
 Not only do you get blood flow to all of your body, yoga also helps calm your mind and slow your breathing, creating a soothing atmosphere.

-You must stretch before and after every workout, but you can use a chair to maintain your balance.
+You should ideally stretch before and after every workout, but you can use a chair to maintain your balance and be careful not to over stretch as your muscles and tendons will be softer.
 To strengthen your quadriceps, butt, and hamstrings, you can do a ballet stretch called a plie.
 Rest your hand on the back of the chair and turn your toes and knees out.
 Keep your spine straight as you bend down as far as you can.
 This stretch also improves your balance.
 Find more simple exercises for pregnancy here.

 Doing planks strengthen your core, arms and back.
 Get down on your hands and knees, keeping your wrists under your shoulders.
 Don’t let your back arch or your belly sag: keep your stomach tight as you hold your body straight.
 Hold for 30 seconds.